biggestT/-G-It/README.md

 ![(G)It](it.png)
 ====

-Distributed product information and life cycle management powered by Git.
+Distributed product life cycle information management powered by Git.

 ## Background
 >Git enables the maintenance of a digital body of work (often, but not limited to, code) by many collaborators using a peer-to-peer network of repositories.
 It supports distributed workflows, allowing a body of work to either eventually converge or temporarily diverge.